 11. Colour Scheme: Calming Grey Living Room

 When you think of calming colours, grey tends to be near the top of the list.
 The lighter shades of grey are soothing and fresh.
-Use those on your walls, such as in this Katharine Pooley apartment which has grey living room wallpaper in silk which has a subtle reflective sheen that encourages soft lighting.
-Then, try a few shades darker for your grey sofa with cushions and overlapping rugs in decadent fibres like silk and cashmere in a grey palette.
+Use those on your living room walls, such as in this Katharine Pooley apartment which has grey living room wallpaper in silk which has a subtle reflective sheen that encourages soft lighting.
+Then, try a few shades darker for your grey sofa with designer cushions and overlapping rugs in decadent fibres like silk and cashmere in a grey palette.
 The mixture of calming colour and textiles that feel soothing against the skin will come together to help you achieve a space to unwind in.

 12. Colour Combination: Modern Grey, White and Teal Living Room

 Looking back to teal for a moment, you can add a third colour to your teal-grey palette to break things up.
 Adding white means that you have three colours sharing the limelight.
-Split the three shades equally or if you want one to rule, just play with the ratio, like in this Finchatton living room where grey is the primary shade with the occasional white or teal accent.
+Split the three shades equally or if you want one to rule, just play with the ratio, like in this grey living room by Finchatton where grey is the primary shade with the occasional white or teal accent.
 Jiin Kim-Inoue elucidates, “What makes grey such a versatile choice for a living room is that, due to its many shades, you can create an elegant living space with virtually any tone.
 In order to avoid looking “flat”, I would suggest using varying shades from one to another.
 For example, if you decide to use mid-tone grey on wall, I would opt for a richer tone of grey on curtains to set the walls off.
 Then use a lighter shade of grey on the sofa so it creates an interior with depth and layers.”